-The long list of European complaints suggests that we should examine the United States-European monetary relations from a broader perspective.
+The long list of European complaints suggests that we should examine the United States-European monetary relations from a broader perspective in terms of both time and space.
 Money is an instrument of macro-economic management.
-We cannot therefore simply limit our investigations to interest rates, exchange rates and to monetary policy, but we must ask ourselves more generally how our policies have influenced trade and domestic production.
+We cannot therefore simply limit our investigations to interest rates, exchange rates and to monetary policy, but we must ask ourselves more generally how monetary policies have influenced trade and domestic production.
 Furthermore, United States-European relations have constituted the core of the International Monetary System in the past and, together with Japan, can be expected to retain primary responsibility for world macro-economic policy.
 Such a discussion of United States-European monetary relations thus inevitably leads us to investigate how - together - they have managed both domestic and world monetary affairs and to what extent their conceptions on how the system works have been adequate and compatible.